- Wanderer above the Sea of Fog (1818)

 - Abbey in Eichwald (1809-1810)

-- Chalk cliffs on Rügen (1818)
+- chalk cliffs on Rügen (1818)

 - The Morning (1820-1821)

-- The Cross in the Mountains (Tetschener Altar) (1807-1808)
+- The Cross in the Mountains (Tetschen Altar) (1807-1808)

 - The Lonely Tree (1822)